blucoat/hello-hyperlib/README.md

 # hello-hyperlib
+This is a quick-start you can clone to start a HYPERLib project.
+It is set up to reference HYPERLib as a submodule (the way we do it for hypercode builds).
+Other than that, it is as blank as can be.

+The rest of this readme is a bit dated, but here it is (I will migrate this somewhere else later):

 Simple project demonstrating how to use HYPERLib.
 This is the code that I walked everyone through in the meeting on 6/1/17.
 You can clone this repo straight into eclipse if you want to play with it.

 Here's how it's layed out: